🍴These 9 Mexico City restaurants made the world's top 1,000 list: 2026 update

-Here's what we thought about the 6 we've visited and whether we think the rest are worth a try
+Here's what we thought about the ones we've visited, whether we think the rest are worth a try, and the 2025 picks that didn't make the cut.

 Quintonil

-Quintonil is one of the top fine-dining experiences in Mexico City.
+Quintonil and Pujol are the only two-star-rated Michelin restaurants in Mexico.
+It’s one of the top fine-dining experiences in Mexico City, so we’re not surprised to see it on this list.
 We shared a detailed review after our visit:

 Guzina Oaxaca